Modern slavery statement

 Sovereign Housing Association and its subsidiaries will not support or deal with any business knowingly involved in slavery or human trafficking.
 The Board of Directors and all senior management take responsibility for implementing this policy statement and its objectives and provide adequate resources (training, etc.) and investment to ensure that slavery and human trafficking is not taking place within the organisation and within its supply chains.

 In terms of oversight, procurement and compliance are reviewed by the Audit and Risk Committee of the Board regularly.
 This statement will be reviewed by the Board annually and published.

 Supplier Adherence to our Values

-Sovereign has zero tolerance to slavery and human trafficking and we expect all those in our supply chain and contractors to comply with our values.
+Sovereign has zero tolerance to slavery and human trafficking and we expect all our supply chain, consultants and contractors comply with our values.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking in our procurement and supply chains within our business, we continue to provide training to relevant members of staff.

 We also continue to provide training to our frontline staff to help them identify potential cases of slavery and human trafficking and how to report them.

-During this financial year Sovereign Housing intends to expand further the steps it takes to combat modern slavery and human trafficking as follows:
+During this financial year Sovereign Housing continues to mobilise key projects to expand further the steps it takes to combat modern slavery and human trafficking as follows: